Invasion and occupation of Monaco during World War II

-The invasion and occupation of Monaco refers to the presence of Italian and German forces between 1940 and 1944 in the territory of the Principality of Monaco (French: Principauté de Monaco; Ligurian: Prinçipatu de Múnegu) and the control they exerted within the territory.
+The invasion and occupation of Monaco refers to the presence of the Italian and German forces between 1942 and 1944 in the territory of Monaco and the control they exerted within the territory.

 In late 1942, the Italian army invaded the principality for strategic purposes, in part because the Allies were gaining ground in North Africa.
 Just under a year later, German forces occupied Monaco after Italy fell into civil war.
 Despite Hitler's interest in Monaco's neutrality, which greatly benefited Nazi economic strategies, 90 Jews were deported, with most dying in concentration camps.

 Pre-war Monaco

 After the end of the First World War, the Principality of Monaco was under French military protection in accordance with the Franco-Monégasque Treaty, signed in July 1918.

 In the 1930s, Monaco was already known for its lavishness, with the Monte Carlo Casino and automobile racing attracting visitors from around the world.
 Monaco enjoyed relative prosperity in the pre-war period, even though there was some instability due to the rule of Prince Louis II.